sjl/clojurecraft/README.markdown

     lein deps
     lein repl

-Now you'll need to open another terminal window to run the server.
-It's just the vanilla Minecraft server that I've bundled into the repo:
+Now you'll need to open another terminal window to download and run the vanilla
+server:

     cd path/to/clojurecraft
+    bundled/bootstrap.sh
     bundled/runserver.sh

 Wait for the server to finish loading (it'll say "Done") and then connect to it with